Periodic orbits and their gravitational wave radiations in $\gamma$-metric: Gravitational-wave radiation from Periodic orbits in -metric

 where \cite{Wang:2025hla} \begin{widetext} \bqn \lb{hzetaiota} h_{\zeta \zeta} &=& \cos ^2(\zeta ) \left(\sin ^2(\iota ) h_{22}+\sin (2 \iota ) h_{12}+\cos ^2(\iota ) h_{11}\right)-\sin (2 \zeta ) \left(\sin (\iota ) h_{23}+\cos (\iota ) h_{13}\right)+\sin ^2(\zeta ) h_{33}, \nb\\ h_{\iota \zeta} &=& \cos (\zeta ) \left(-\frac{1}{2} \sin (2 \iota ) h_{11}+\frac{1}{2} \sin (2 \iota ) h_{22}+\cos (2 \iota ) h_{12}\right)+\sin (\zeta ) \left(\sin (\iota ) h_{13}-\cos (\iota ) h_{23}\right),\nb\\ h_{\iota \iota} &=& \sin ^2(\iota ) h_{11}-\sin (2 \iota ) h_{12}+\cos ^2(\iota ) h_{22}. \eqn \end{widetext}

-The behaviors of the two modes $h_{+, \times}$ are reflected by the corresponding two dimensionless quantities $h_{+, \times}/[D_L/(2 m_\star)]$ and are plotted as functions of the dimensionless variable $\lambda/m$ in Fig.~\ref{waveform1} for one of the typical cases $(z, w, v)=(4.
-0, 3)$.
-In there we also set $\gamma=0.5$, $\epsilon=0.9$ and $\zeta=\iota=\pi/4$.
+The behaviors of the two modes $h_{+, \times}$ are reflected by the corresponding two dimensionless quantities $h_{+, \times}/(2 m_\star/D_L)$ and are plotted as functions of the dimensionless variable $\lambda/m$ in Fig.~\ref{waveform1} for one of the typical cases $(z, w, v)=(4, 0, 3)$.
+As an example, in there we set $\gamma=0.5$, $\epsilon=0.9$ and $\zeta=\iota=\pi/4$.
 In order to make that more explicit for the polarizations generated by the small object $m_\star$ when it is traveling at a certain sector of the orbit, in the three different figures of Fig.~\ref{waveform1}, we are using the same color on these curves to mark the corresponding parts spanned by $\lambda$.
 The zoom-whirl behaviors mentioned in Sec.\ref{secI} are actually quite clear in this figure.

-The behaviors of the two modes $h_{+, \times}$ are also shown in Figs.\ref{waveform2} and \ref{waveform3} by choosing $\gamma=0.5, 0.52, 0.55$ and $\zeta=\iota=\pi/4$.
+The behaviors of the two modes $h_{+, \times}$ can vary for different choices of parameters.
+Some of the examples are shown in Figs.\ref{waveform2} and \ref{waveform3} by choosing $\gamma=0.5, 0.52, 0.55$ and $\zeta=\iota=\pi/4$.
 For the former we consider the case $(z, w, v)=(4, 0, 3)$ and $\epsilon=0.9$ while for the latter we consider the case $(z, w, v)=(8, 1, 3)$ and $\epsilon=0.5$.
 Due to the increase of the zoom number $z$, the curves in Fig.\ref{waveform3} adopt a more complicated structure compared to that appearing in Fig.~\ref{waveform2}, as can be anticipated from, e.g., Fig.~\ref{periodic2}.
 By looking at these two figures, we can determine how the waveforms are shifted with the changing $\gamma$.
 Our results show that the value of $\gamma$ different from one can lead to a noticeable shift in the phase of the waveform, along with a significant boost in amplitude.

-In comparison to the Schwarzschild case, the phase alteration is considerable around the value $\gamma=0.5$.
+Knowing that Figs.\ref{waveform2} and \ref{waveform3} provide us with good examples for demonstrating the basic patterns of the modes $h_{+, \times}$, we want to further compare the results of the $\gamma \neq 1$ case with its Schwarzschild counterpart by, e.g., working on top of the results shown in Fig.\ref{periodic3}.
+Therefore, in Fig.\ref{waveform4} we calculate and plot out the behaviors of the physical quantity $h_{+, \times}/({2 m_\star}/{D_L})$ as a function of dimensionless variable $\lambda/m$ for $\gamma=0.9$, $1$ (the Schwarzschild case), $1.1$ in Fig.\ref{waveform4}.
+In there we also set $(z,w, v) = (4, 0, 3)$, $\epsilon=0.9$ and $\zeta=\iota=\pi/4$, just like in Fig.\ref{periodic3}.
+In comparing to Figs.\ref{waveform2} and \ref{waveform3}, Fig.\ref{waveform4} actually shows similar patterns on $h_{+, \times}$ and their amplitudes stay at the same level except that the overall period of the curves seems to be ``stretched'' in there, which is actually a predictable result since such a tendency has already been reflected by Fig.\ref{waveform2}.